prince-kr-gupta/Civic-Pulse/README.md

 are kept outside the source code and should never be committed to GitHub.

-🔑 Login Credentials
+🔐 Login Credentials

 🏛️ Authority Login

-Use the following credentials to log in as an authority:
+Use the following credentials to access the Authority Portal:

+Credential

+Details

+Name

-Name: Authority
+Authority

+Email

-Email: authority@civic-pulse.com
+authority@civic-pulse.com

+Password

-Password: Authority@123
+Authority@123

+Role

-Role: authority
+authority

 👤 Citizen Login

-To log in as a citizen:
+Citizens can create their own account directly from the registration page:

-Create your username.
+Create your username

-Use your own email.
+Use your own email

-Set your password.
+Set your password

-Create your account.
+Create Account

+🔐 Authority accounts are restricted.
+Public users can register only as Citizens.

 ⚙️ Run Locally